Globalization and Development

 http://www.geocities.jp/asakawaakihiro/

-Cooperating Overseas Reseach Institutes and Researchers
+Phase II Cooperating Overseas Reseach Institutes and Researchers

 The research partnership organizations of the target countries, participating researchers, and the major analysis targets are described below: [Changes will be expected during the project period.]